ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/assignments/evolution-timeline.md

 As research for your future utopia / dystopia project, create an evolution timeline by making one of the following:

-* an infographic as a pdf \(post on your process website\) **OR**
+* an infographic as a pdf \(post on your process blog\) **OR**
-* another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website **OR**
+* another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process blog **OR**
-* an interactive data visualization and embed within your process website.
+* an interactive data visualization and embed within your process blog.

 The timeline should reflect: